-Any nonresident distributor who shall comply with the provisions of this section may be licensed as a distributor.
+Any nonresident distributor who shall comply with the provisions of this section may be licensed as a distributor

-18. Reports and Records (G.S.
+19. Reports and Records (G.S.
 105-113.26, G.S.
 105-113.30)

-Every licensed distributor must file a report on or before the 20th day of each month with tax remittance on form prescribed by the Secretary showing transactions for the preceding month, and such other information as required by the report.
+Every licensed distributor must file a report on or before the 20th day of each month with tax remittance on the form prescribed by the Secretary showing transactions for the preceding month, and such other information as required by the report.
 Monthly reports are required whether or not any tax is shown to be due.
+Each licensed distributor wishing to file the report or the form on other than a calendar month schedule must obtain approval from the Secretary before doing so.

 Distributors who operate in a period, other than a calendar month, must provide the Tobacco Products Excise Tax Unit of the Department a list of the period ending dates for each coming year.
 This period ending schedule is due in November of each year unless advised otherwise.
-The cigarette monthly report is due within 20 days after the particular period ends.
+The cigarette monthly report is due within twenty (20) days after the particular period ends.